Manora, Karachi: History

 Manora Fort was built by the Talpur dynasty in 1797 in order to protect the port, which handled trade with Oman and Bahrain.
 The fort was used to repel attacks by Qasimi pirates who threatened and sometimes raided Karachi Harbor in the early 19th century.
-Accounts of piracy have been contested, and piracy may have been simply used as a casus belli excuse for the East India Company to seize control of the Persian Gulf region.
+Accounts of piracy have been contested, and piracy may have been simply used as a casus belli for the East India Company to seize control of the Persian Gulf region.

-On 1 February 1839 a British ship, HMS Wellesley (1815), anchored off the island of Manora.
-On 3 February the ship opened fire on the fort.
-When British troops stormed the fort, they reportedly found it guarded by 4 or 5 men, who had no gun to fire back with, and so the fort was quickly surrendered, and Karachi captured.
+On 1 February 1839, a British ship, HMS Wellesley (1815), anchored off the island of Manora.
+On 3 February, the ship opened fire on the fort.
+When British troops stormed the fort, they reportedly found it guarded by four or five men who had no guns to fire back with, and so the fort quickly surrendered and Karachi captured.
 St. Paul's church was built in the immediate vicinity of Manora Fort in 1865.
-In 1888, the old fort was mostly removed, and the battery was reinforced.
+In 1888, the old fort was mostly removed, and the battery reinforced.
 The Manora Point Lighthouse was designed by Canadian engineer Alain-Chartier-de-Lotbiniere Joly de Lotbinière, and completed in 1889 to assist vessels approaching Karachi harbor.

 After Pakistan's independence from Britain, the island of Manora was selected as a main base of the Pakistan Navy, with berths for naval vessels located along the eastern edge of the island, and has been governed as a military cantonment.
 The opening of the new Jinnah Naval Base at Ormara, 250 kilometers away, has meant that approximately half of the naval vessels have moved away from Manora.

 Tourism

-Manora's long sandy beaches, which merge into the beaches of the Sandspit and then extend several kilometers to the beaches at Hawkesbay, are a popular destination for Karachiites.
-At the southeastern end of Manora island is the Manora Point Lighthouse with a tower 38 m high it is one of the tallest in Pakistan.
-Keeping in view the daily turnover of tourists and travelers, Government of Sindh has upgraded the infrastructure of the island (through construction of driveways, restaurants, hotel accommodations, golf course, kids’ play area etc.) and has equipped it with modern features (recreational facilities and watersports activities) with a total cost of Pak Rupees: 650 Million.
+Manora's long sandy beaches, which merge into the beaches of the Sandspit and then extend several kilometers to the beaches at Hawkesbay, are a popular destination for Karachi residents.
+At the southeastern end of Manora island is the Manora Point Lighthouse.
+With a tower 38 m high, it is one of the tallest in Pakistan.
+Keeping in view the daily turnover of tourists and travelers, Government of Sindh has upgraded the infrastructure of the island (through construction of driveways, restaurants, hotel accommodations, a golf course, a kids’ play area, etc.) and equipped it with modern features (recreational facilities and watersports activities) at a cost of 650 million rupees.
 The latest Manora Beach Resort was finally inaugurated by Murad Ali Shah (Chief Minister of Sindh) in October 2021.

 Infrastructure

 Manora Beach Road, connecting Manora to Kakapir across Sandspit, was upgraded in 2020.
-KPT is planning to link Manoro island with a Harbour Crossing Bridge which will link the West and East Wharfs of KPT.
+KPT is planning to link Manoro island with a harbour-crossing bridge which will connect the west and east wharfs of KPT.
 This bridge will reduce the difference between Manora and the areas of Defence and Clifton by almost 30 km.

 Demography

-There are several ethnic groups in Manora Island including Punjabis, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Brahuis, Memons, and Bohris.
+There are several ethnic groups in Manora Island including Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Brahuis, Memons, and Bohris.